A Comprehensive Guide to Cyberbullying

 What is Cyberbullying?

 Cyberbullying is a type of harassment that occurs in the digital environment, utilizing electronic communication technology to intentionally and repeatedly injure, intimidate, or embarrass people.
-This modern kind of bullying crosses physical barriers, allowing perpetrators to target their victims via a variety of internet platforms, social media, messaging applications, and other online channels.
+This modern kind of bullying crosses physical barriers, allowing perpetrators to target their victims via a variety of Internet platforms, social media, messaging applications, and other online channels.

 Key elements of cyberbullying: